Taiko2k/Tauon/README.md

 ### Getting Started :dizzy:

-On Windows download latest installer from [releases](https://github.com/Taiko2k/tauonmb/releases) section.
+For Windows, download latest installer from [releases](https://github.com/Taiko2k/tauonmb/releases) section.

 For linux see [setup instructions](docs/setup.md).
 For further documentation see [usage](docs/usage.md).
 For detailed feature status see [features](docs/features.md).

+Feel free to contact me or submit an issue if you have any comments or suggestions